flatiron-coverage-devsamuelmwangi/python-p3-inheritance-lab/README.md

 5. Individual students should initialize with an attribute, `self.knowledge`, that points to an empty list.

-6. Expand the `learn()` method in the `Student` class so that in takes in a string and adds that string to the student's `self.knowledge` list.
+6. Define a method, `Student.learn()`, that takes in a string and adds that string to the student's `self.knowledge` list.

 ***